angular/angular/CONTRIBUTING.md

 Please sign our Contributor License Agreement (CLA) before sending pull requests.
 For any code changes to be accepted, the CLA must be signed.
 It's a quick process, we promise!

-* For individuals we have a [simple click-through form][individual-cla].
+* For individuals, we have a [simple click-through form][individual-cla].
-* For corporations we'll need you to
+* For corporations, we'll need you to
   [print, sign and one of scan+email, fax or mail the form][corporate-cla].

 <hr>